tlienart/layout-tester/workflow/folder-structure.md

 In the rest of this page we go over what the different files and folders do.

 \tip{
-  Paths on this page (and generally, in these docs) are all meant relative to the website folder.
+  Paths on this page (and, generally, in these docs) are all meant relative to the website folder.
-  So for instance if we talk about `foo/bar.md`, it's located at `TestWebsite/foo/bar.md`.
+  So, for instance, if we talk about `foo/bar.md`, the actual file is expected to be located at `TestWebsite/foo/bar.md`.
 }

 ### Index file